Ladder Raise Rescue Drag Run Obstacle Course Run Stair Climb

 - The Serpentine Run - The applicant runs around three cones, in a serpentine fashion.
 The end cones are spaced 30 feet apart with one cone in between; the proper direction is marked with arrows painted on the concrete.

-- The Simulated Hose Drag - The applicant stands inside the rear square of two adjacent and identical 4 foot by 4 foot squares marked with paint on the ground.
+- The Simulated Hose Drag - The applicant stands inside the rear square of two adjacent and identical four-foot by four-foot squares marked with paint on the ground.
 The applicant must remain entirely inside the rear square.
-A hose (approximately 40' long), with a tire attached to the opposite end is pulled; hand over hand, in a controlled fashion.
-The tire must be pulled so it rests completely inside the 4 foot by 4 foot square, located in front of the applicant.
+A hose (approximately 40 feet long), with a tire attached to the opposite end is pulled; hand over hand, in a controlled fashion.
+The tire must be pulled so it rests completely inside the four-foot by four-foot square, located in front of the applicant.

 - The Equipment Carry - The applicant lifts a chainsaw and a K-12 saw by the handles from an elevated compartment.
 The equipment must be carried around a cone located 30 feet away from the start box, and must be carried around the cone in the direction of arrows marked on the concrete.
 Both pieces of equipment must then be placed so that at least one part of both the motors are inside, or touching the start box (5 feet wide by one foot deep).
 Both saws must be returned to the compartment on the third time around the course.